sschepis/rsq/src/quantum/JS_USAGE.md

-# Using the Quantum Math Library from JavaScript
+# JavaScript Usage Guide

+This document provides examples of how to use the quantum library from JavaScript, including state manipulation, Hamiltonian evolution, noise modeling, and state reconstruction.

 ## Setup